digbmc/germantown-y/_exhibits/example-1.md

 ---
-title: The Women of Germantown
+title: The Women of Germantown Mural
-description: Learn about the figures featured in David McShane's 2001 mural.
+description: Learn about the origins of David McShane's 2001 Mural
-author: Emma
+authors: Estrella Pacheco and Krista Chan
 img: arc_008

 ---